How To Stop Obsessing Over A Lost Friendship And Process Grief

 Can losing a friendship be positive?

-While it may be difficult to acknowledge in the initial stages of a friend breakup, sometimes losing a friendship can be positive.
+While it may be difficult to acknowledge in the initial stages of a lost friendship, sometimes losing a friendship can be positive.
 For example, if a relationship was toxic and you felt frequently demeaned or insulted, then the termination of that friendship is likely beneficial.
-Some friendships may also restrict your growth as a person, which could eventually result in resentment or conflict if the friendship does not end.
+Some friendships may also restrict your personal growth, which may be alleviated after the friendship ends.

 Do friendship breakups feel the same as romantic breakups?

-In some cases, friendship breakups can have the same negative impacts and feel as bad as a romantic breakup.
+In some cases, a lost friendship can have the same negative impacts and feel as bad as a romantic breakup.
 In both situations, individuals may experience a variety of symptoms, such as:

 • Difficulty sleeping